hprabh/azure-cleanroom-samples/README.md

 The resources for the application container should be allocated so as not to violate confidential ACI limits as defined [here](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-resource-and-quota-limits#confidential-container-resources-preview).

+# Finalizing collaboration contract
-# Proposing a governance contract
+## Proposing a governance contract
 Once the two parties are finished with above steps we have the following artifacts generated:
 - `publisher-config` document at the publisher's end and shared with the consumer.
 - `consumer-config` document at the consumer's end